Pennsylvania Farm Bureau Supported Package of Bills Approved by Senate

 Mark O’Neill, Media and Strategic Communications Director

-For Immediate Release: February 4, 2019
+For Immediate Release: May 10, 2019

 Pennsylvania Farm Bureau is the state’s largest farm organization, representing farms of every size and commodity across Pennsylvania.

 - Category: News Releases